k-Rohit/Resume-Reader/README.md

 ```bash
 streamlit run main.py
 ```

+## utils.py
-This code defines a set of functions and configurations for parsing and processing text data from various formats such as PDF, DOCX, and HTML.
+This files defines a set of functions and configurations for parsing and processing text data from various formats such as PDF, DOCX, and HTML.
 Below is an explanation of each component:

 ### Parsing Functions: